appbaseio/reactivesearch/content/api/javascript/quickstart.md

 ## GET Data

-Unlike typical databases that support GET operations (or Read) for fetching data and queries, Appbase.io operates on both GET and stream modes.

-### Getting a Document Back

 Now that we are able to store data, let's try to get the data back from [appbase.io](https://appbase.io) with the `get()` method.

 ```js